Come learn the recipe for the best jam made with the little-known fruit called Beautyberries.

 -Mash the berries against the side of the pot with the back of a spoon and then boil for another 20 minutes.
 The berries should be mostly under the surface of the water now.

 -Use a fine sieve or cheesecloth and strain out all the skin and seeds.

 -Return the juice to the pot and let boil until you have 4 cups of liquid.

 -Add 3 tablespoons of lemon juice.
 Up until this point the berries and juice will be an unappealing brown but the lemon juice restores a lot of the color.

--In a bowl, Mix 1 package of low-sugar pectin with 4 cups of sugar.
+-In a bowl, Mix 1 and a 1/2 packages (about 4 1/2 tablespoons) of low-sugar pectin with 4 cups of sugar.
 Dump the sugar mixture into the pot and let it come back to a rolling boil.
 Boil hard for 1 minute.

 -Take it off the heat and let cool.
 It will thicken more as it cools.
 And enjoy the best jam from Beautyberries out there!